 Basic information for topics, such as “What is it?” and “How many people are affected? ” is available in the Condition Information section.
 In addition, Frequently Asked Questions (FAQs) that are specific to a certain topic are answered in this section.

 Yes, children with CAH can attend day care and school.
 Before enrolling children in day care, parents should explain that the child has adrenal insufficiency, which might require the administration of emergency medication.
 Parents should discuss the day care provider's policy on giving medications to children.
 They should also provide a set of written instructions, as well as a list of emergency contact names and numbers.1

 Before a child starts school, parents should consider meeting with the teacher, principal, and school nurse to explain the child's condition.
 Parents can also discuss precautions to take if the child becomes ill.

-The CARES Foundation has compiled a list of suggestions to help parents and children get ready for attending school.
+The CARES (Congenital Adrenal Hyperplasia Research Education and Support) Foundation provides a list of suggestions to help parents and children get ready to attend school.

 Anyone with CAH, or from a family in which CAH has been diagnosed, should consider genetic counseling.
 Genetic counselors discuss all options for having a child.
 They explain the risks and benefits of each option.

 The genes for CAH are passed down from parents to their children.
 In general, people have two copies of every gene in their bodies.
 They receive one copy from each parent.
 For an infant to have CAH, both copies must have an error that affects an adrenal-gland enzyme.

 CAH is an example of an autosomal recessive disorder: